SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 To enable ES6 language features, set the flag `enableES6` to `true` as in the example above.

-Since linting is a highly subjective topic, a general purpose pipeline cannot implement all linting tools a development team might want to use as part of the pipeline.
+Since linting is a highly subjective topic, a general purpose pipeline cannot include all linting tools a development team might want to use as part of their pipeline.
-For this reason, the [pipeline extensibility](doc/pipeline/extensibility.md) feature can be used to implement your own linters as part of the pipeline.
+For this reason, the [pipeline extensibility](doc/pipeline/extensibility.md) feature can be used to integrate your own linters.

 #### sonarQubeScan